 Start the day with a warm shower in order to soak those aching joints of yours.

 Heat would increase the circulation of blood and helps to relieve the aching muscles.

 Later during the day, if pain still persists, rub the surface of the joints with warm paraffin and this would have the same soothing effect that the shower had.

 Heat therapy is most useful for Osteoarthritis than other arthritis.
-Cold therapy involves placing an ice pack over the inflamed area and it leads to the reduction of the swelling in the joint.
-Cold therapy is majorly applicable to gout though other types of arthritis can benefit from it.
+Cold therapy involves placing an ice pack over the inflamed area, and it leads to the reduction of the swelling in the joint.
+Cold therapy is majorly applicable to gout, although, other types of arthritis can benefit from it.

 Some herbs are able to reduce the pain that accompanies arthritis and by consuming a regular supply of these herbs regularly, the pain from arthritis would reduce.
 Some herbs are also capable of reducing the inflammation that is accompanied by arthritis e.g. Turmeric, Ginger, Green tea, Willow bark, bromelain, devil’s claw, etc